CarolineCollins/Assignment-3-MSB1015/logbook.md

 #### Day 3:
 ##### Instructions for Assignment Task
+- JPlogP values;
-JPlogP values; molecules encoded as SMILES start input file with SMILES use CDK to calculate JPlogP values (a measure of hydrophobicity a good predictor of biological properties) outline of expected repository experiment runs on laptop with 1,2, or 4 CPU's in use and report the effect on total computation time maybe even obtain a plot of this.
-Time: lowest, highest values.
+- molecules encoded as SMILES
+- start input file with SMILES
+- use CDK to calculate JPlogP values (a measure of hydrophobicity a good predictor of biological properties)
-SMILES: JPlogP what is the Min, max, median JPlogP value of all the c.159,000 SMILES Expect to see 4 cores is not 4 times as fast.
+- outline of expected repository experiment runs on laptop with 1,2, or 4 CPU's in use and report the effect on total computation time maybe even obtain a plot of this.
+Time: lowest, highest values, maybe a graph that compares different times on different numbers of threads to calculate JPlogP on 159,000 molecules. put this on the README in a text table for ease of comparison (note that Egon will not try to reproduce these calc time results) from SMILES: JPlogP pass to R (optional) and calc. (can also be done in Nextflow for extra points!) what is the Min, max, median JPlogP value of all the c.159,000 SMILES Expect to see 4 cores is not 4 times as fast.
 Expect 159,000 molecules from WikiData
-The building blocks have been provided in github/egonw In addition, the cdkbook on github/egonw contains a lot of Groovy code eg code ReadSMILES.groovy
+- The building blocks have been provided in github/egonw simple.nf "passes but does not calculate" we must create a function that passes the file and creates a logP value for each molecule we can ask stackoverflow how to define afunction in Groovy In addition, the cdkbook on github/egonw contains a lot of Groovy code eg code ReadSMILES.groovy
-The difference between logP descriptor (not open source)
+- The difference between logP descriptor (not open source) and JPlogP (open source) (Plante reference in Readme)
-                   and JPlogP (open source) (Plante reference in Readme) Learn how to write code that "catches" exceptions eg LogP "throws an exception" if wrong SMILES Network Biology - at work on the other (parallel - ;) course)
+- Learn how to write code that "catches" exceptions eg LogP "throws an exception" if wrong SMILES

 #### Day 4:
 Awake at 5am thinking about this, so